Judge’s Facebook friendship with lawyer does not necessarily require recusal

-Recently, the Texas Supreme Court Advisory Committee considered a proposal to write Wolfe’s First Law into the Texas Code of Judicial Conduct.
+Recently, the Social Media Subcommittee of the Texas Supreme Court Advisory Committee issued this memo.
+The subcommittee recommended writing Wolfe’s First Law into the Texas Code of Judicial Conduct.
 They didn’t refer to my law by name or anything, but the resemblance is remarkable:

-This should not be too controversial.
+This proposed rule not be too controversial.
 The only criticism I might have is that this proposal, which merely states the obvious, may be unnecessary.
 Wolfe’s First Law is nothing if not intuitive.

 Previously on Five Minute Law . . .